Listen, Imagine, Compose (LIC) is a project designed to investigate pedagogies of composing in secondary schools.

 Listen Imagine Compose (LIC) investigates how composing is taught and learned in secondary schools and draws on the expertise of teachers and their pupils, composers, music education academics and arts organisations.
 It is organised by Sound and Music (SAM), Birmingham Contemporary Music Group (BCMG), with Birmingham City University as the lead academic partner.

 The 2009 Ofsted report Making More of Music (Ofsted, 2009) highlighted weaknesses in current secondary school music provision, including:

-The main research questions for this project were:
+The main research questions from Phase 1 were:

 - How can composers and teachers be supported to work most effectively together?

 - How do professional composers make judgements about the quality of compositions and what are the indicators of progression?
 What correlation is there between these criteria and those of exam boards?

 - What does creative progression look like – for example the difference between a Year 7 and a Year 9 composition – and how can we ensure progression within the secondary curriculum, particularly given the genre-based approach?

 - What are the challenges around assessing creativity and how can students be supported to take risks, fail and experiment in a system where assessment is central?

 - What can we learn from the processes of professional composers and how does that relate to how composition is taught in schools?